rwsite/updatepulse-server/readme.txt

 To connect their plugins or themes and UpdatePulse Server, developers can find integration examples in the [UpdatePulse Server Integration Examples](https://github.com/Anyape/updatepulse-server-integration) repository - theme and plugin examples rely heavily on the popular [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker) by [Yahnis Elsts](https://github.com/YahnisElsts).

-In addition, a [Must Use Plugin](https://codex.wordpress.org/Must_Use_Plugins) developers can add to the WordPress installation running UpdatePulse Server is available in `updatepulse-server/optimisation/upserv-endpoint-optimizer.php`.

 == Special Thanks ==

 A warm thank you to [Yahnis Elsts](https://github.com/YahnisElsts), the author of [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker) and [WP Update Server](https://github.com/YahnisElsts/wp-update-server) libraries, without whom the creation of this plugin would not have been possible.